kirchhausenlab/spatialdino/README.md

 - **[Presentations](wiki/presentations/)**: Slides from presentations showing evolution of the project
 - **[Interesting Papers](wiki/interesting_papers/)**: Some key papers that inspired the project
 - **[Getting Started](wiki/getting_started.md)**: Step-by-step guide
-- **[SSH Key Setup](wiki/setup_ssh.md)**: For non-technical users, please follow this guide to setup SSH keys for GitHub.

-**Interested in infrastructure setup?** For low-level infrastructure details and configuration notes, see my GitHub issue on the PyTorch repository: [PyTorch issue #144779 — low-level infra details](https://github.com/pytorch/pytorch/issues/144779).
+**Interested in infrastructure setup?** For low-level infrastructure details and configuration notes, see our GitHub issue on the PyTorch repository: [PyTorch issue #144779 — low-level infra details](https://github.com/pytorch/pytorch/issues/144779).

 ---